geoffcoyne/Mood-Tracker/README.md

 7. You can now exit your database using `\q` and exit the postgres user by running `exit`

 #### Viewing the your website
-Your website should not be live at localhost or whatever your public IP address is!
+Your website should now be live at localhost or whatever your public IP address is!

 ![hompage](https://user-images.githubusercontent.com/9003050/212434891-b5564491-1de5-4758-953f-b2f81fb0a449.png)